mozilla-services/queuey/docs/api.rst

     A form body containing a single message and optional partition value, or a set of message and partition pairs by number.

+    When the partition is not specified, the message will be randomly assigned to one of the partitions for a queue (or just the first one if the queue has only one partition).

     Example single message POST (shown as dict)::

         {